An installation and invitation by Abe Louise Young and Alan Shefsky

-It showcases the art of letter-writing, the process of becoming confidantes using words and art, and a friendship between a man and woman--one gay and one straight, one Midwestern and one Southern.
-Approximately 150 selected letters, poems and postcards are curated throughout the space that visitors may touch and read, learning how the two grew to know one another and to move through life's brightest and darkest moments exchanging poetic prose.
+This installation showcases the art of letter-writing, the process of becoming confidantes using words and art, and a friendship between a man and woman--one lesbian and one straight, one Midwestern and one Southern.
 The exhibit opened first at Prizer Arts in Austin, TX in 2015, where it attracted over 400 attendees, many of whom took the invitation to write a letter of their own.
 The exhibit is available to travel throughout the U.S. to galleries, museums and schools.

 It was instantly evident that we felt our way through the world in the same manner.
 He was full of praise, easily delighted, oddly vulnerable, awake to injustice and ready to assert the equality of every human, animal, vegetable and mineral.
 We were in love with words and all you could do with an imagination.
 Our art practice was no longer so solitary.

 Kurt Vonnegut said once that you only need two things to be a writer: a) something to say, and b) someone to say it to.
 It is my great good fortune that Alan and I could be that someone for each other until – and through each step of – his death in 2014.

 We tried to tell the whole truth.
 I hope that in seeing these letters, you feel the play and joy of language, and are moved to write a letter of your own.

 INVITATION TO WRITE